logotip4ik/copper/README.md

 # <p align="center">Copper</p>

-<p align="center">Tool for managing runtimes/compilers and their versions.
-I guess at this point you
+<p align="center">Tool for managing runtimes/compilers and their versions.<br>I guess at this point you
 can call it a package manager.</p>

 ## Why